Evaluation & Systems Thinking Consultants Melbourne | First Person Consulting

 FPC co-developed a Theory of Change and self-assessment toolkit that allows companies to identify where they are on their impact journey, and the ways in which they can be transparent and held accountable to communities.
 The framework helps companies measure and improve their AI impact across four key dimensions: social licence and transparency, workforce and productivity, effective AI and community impact, and customer experience and consumer rights.

-At its core, the Navigator recognises that AI is here to stay—the question is what we do about it to ensure its responsible use.
+At its core, the Navigator recognises that AI is here to stay.
+The question is what we do about it to ensure its responsible use.
 The framework complements the Australian Government's Voluntary AI Safety Standard and uses a continuous improvement cycle (Plan, Act, Adapt) to guide implementation.

 Methods & Approach